MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`BlobPrefix`** - **Blob Prefix**<br>
 `string`.
 Optional.
 Use when `Destination = AzureBlob`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Specify a prefix for the destination virtual directory within the Azure Blob container.
+This applies when the `SourcePath` contains a wildcard that may match multiple items.

-Useful for filtering files, for example, append build number to all the blobs to download files from that build only.
-Example: If you specify blob prefix as <i>myvd1/</i>, a virtual directory with this name will be created inside the container.
-Blob prefix with a trailing '/' will be considered a virtual directory.
-Otherwise, it will be treated as a file, unless the item being copied is itself a folder.
-The source files will be copied to <i>https://myaccount.blob.core.windows.net/mycontainer/myvd1/</i>.
+Example: You can append a build number to prefix the files from all blobs with the same build number.

+Example: If you specify a blob prefix `myvd1`, a virtual directory is created inside the container.
+Files are copied from the source to `https://myaccount.blob.core.windows.net/mycontainer/myvd1/`.

+In the case that the `SourcePath` is a single item with no wildcard, this blob prefix will function as the destination blob name.
 <!-- :::editable-content-end::: -->
 <br>